The Best Fresh Ham Roast Recipe (Easy)

 Instructions

-1. Place a rack in the lower third of the oven and preheat to 425 degrees F. Leave the fat layer on the ham.
-Score ham in a diamond pattern (crisis cross) of ½-inch-deep cuts about 1½ inches apart.
+• Place a rack in the lower third of the oven and preheat to 425°F. Leave the fat layer on the ham.
+Score ham in a diamond pattern (criss-cross) of ½-inch-deep cuts about 1½ inches apart.

-2. In a small bowl, combine salt, brown sugar, pepper, and thyme, pinching the thyme until it becomes fragrant.
+• In a small bowl, combine salt, brown sugar, pepper, thyme, and rosemary, pinching the herbs until they become fragrant.
 Pat mixture all over the ham and into scores on the ham roast.

-3. Place orange slices on the bottom of a roasting rack that is in a large roasting pan.
+• Place orange slices on the bottom of a roasting rack set inside of a large roasting pan.
 Place ham fat-side up on the bed of orange slices on the rack.
 Pour water and white wine into the bottom of the pan.

-5. Turn the heat down to 300 degrees F. We want to cook it low and slowly to tenderize the meat.
-Add water to the pan, if needed, to keep pan juices from burning.
+• Turn the heat down to 300°F. We want to cook it low and slowly to tenderize the meat.
+If needed, add water to the pan to keep pan juices from burning.
+Cook uncovered unless the skin starts to brown more than you like; then, you can tent it with aluminum foil.

-6. Bake until a meat thermometer is pressed into the thickest part of the ham and the internal temperature reaches 140 degrees, about 3- 3 1/2 hours (see notes).
+• Bake until a meat thermometer is pressed into the thickest part of the ham and the internal temperature reaches 140°F, about 3 to 3½ hours (see notes).
 The top will be nice and golden brown, and the interior will be tender.

-7. Tent the fresh ham roast with aluminum foil and let the roast rest for 30-45 minutes before slicing with a sharp knife.
-Save pan drippings to make pan gravy, or spoon over the meat.
+• Tent the fresh ham roast with aluminum foil and let it rest for 30 minutes before slicing with a sharp knife.
+Save the pan drippings to make pan gravy, or spoon it over the meat before serving.
+Enjoy!

 Notes

-*For food safety, ensure your ham reaches at least 150-160 degrees F. If you cook a bigger ham roast, you may need to increase the cooking time.
-Get a Good Meat Thermometer here.
+• For food safety, ensure your ham reaches at least 150-160°F. If you cook a bigger ham roast, you may need to increase the cooking time.

-For fresh, unsmoked ham, a bone-in whole leg cooks for 22-26 minutes per pound.
+• How long will my ham roast take to cook?
+A fresh, unsmoked bone-in ham cooks for 22-26 minutes per pound.
 A boneless whole leg cooks for 24-28 minutes per pound.
 Half the bone-in cut cooks for 35-40 minutes per pound.

 You May Also Like